apache/shenyu-website/community/3-contributor.md

 Discussion: You can participate in the discussion of new features of Apache ShenYu and integrate your ideas with Apache ShenYu;

-Evangelism: Can help publicize or promote the Apache ShenYu community, speak in MeetUp;
+Preach: Can help publicize or promote the Apache ShenYu community, speak in meetup or summit;

 Suggestion: You can also make some suggestions to the project or community to promote the healthy development of the community;